-- Mined or recycled precious metals with fraudulent misrepresentation of the origin. - · Precious metals sourced from high-risk countries in the past year. - Mined precious metals that are derived from A M. - Mined or Recycled precious metals that use mercury in production. - Precious metals from intermediate processors or trading companies with high-risk supply chains or from counterparties that procure from intermediate processors that include high-risk supply chains.
+- Mined or recycled precious metals with fraudulent misrepresentation of the origin. - Precious metals sourced from high-risk countries in the past year. - · Mined precious metals that are derived from Artisanal and Small-Scale Mining (ASM). - Mined or Recycled precious metals that use mercury in production. - Precious metals sourced from intermediate processors or trading companies with high-risk supply chains or from counterparties that procure from intermediate processors that include high-risk supply chains.